SourcePointUSA/react-native-sourcepoint-cmp/README.md

 In your app, you can setup the SPConsent manager in a external file or on your app.
 In the example below we use `useRef` to keep a reference of the `SPConsentManager`.

-> It is important to notice that we wrap the initialisation of `SPConsentManager` in a `useEffect` and call `consentManager.current?.dispose()` to avoid memory leaks.
+> It is important to notice that we wrap the initialisation of `SPConsentManager` in a `useEffect` and set its reference to `null` to avoid memory leaks.

 ```ts
 const consentManager = useRef<SPConsentManager | null>();